Skip to the main content

 • Minimum Education 7 years post-secondary

-Training for a career as a naturopathic doctor (ND) requires a bachelor’s degree with pre-med sciences followed by 4 years in an accredited Doctor of Naturopathic Medicine program.
-To practise, graduates must write and pass the North American standardized Naturopathic Physicians Licensing Exams (NPLEX).
+Training for a career as a naturopathic doctor (ND) requires a bachelor’s degree with pre-med sciences, followed by 4 years in an accredited Doctor of Naturopathic Medicine program.
+To practise, graduates must write and pass standardized exams conducted by the North American standardized Naturopathic Physicians Licensing Exams (NPLEX).
+(In Ontario, they must pass exams held by the College of Naturopaths of Ontario.)
 They must also pass exams in their jurisdiction.
-There are 2 accredited Doctor of Naturopathic Medicine programs in Canada:

 In the United States, the following schools offer ND programs:

-Consult these institutions before registering in a pre-professional program to ensure their entrance requirements will be met.
+Consult these institutions before registering in a pre-professional program to ensure you will meet their entrance requirements.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.